What To Do If You Experience a Sewer Backup

 Sewer pipes can sometimes become plugged with debris or grease, which can cause sewers to back up into homes through basement drain pipes, sinks, toilets or shower drains.
 Portland's combined sewers can also back up during very heavy rain storms when stormwater runoff fills the pipes to capacity.

-Environmental Services works to building and maintaining a safe, efficient sewer system, and identifying and replacing sewer lines with capacity problems or that are in danger of failing.
+Environmental Services works to build and maintain a safe, efficient sewer system, and identify and replace sewer lines with capacity problems or that are in danger of failing.

 Reporting Sewer Problems

 The sewer line from your home to the city sewer line in the street can also become plugged with debris or grease and cause backups in your home.
 It’s best to call a plumber first to investigate the cause of the backup.
 If the plumber finds a problem in the line from your home to the street, the repair is the property owner's responsibility.
 If the plumber determines the problem is in the city sewer line, call the City of Portland Maintenance Hotline at 503-823-1700.
 For information about filing a claim for damages caused by a backup of the city’s sewer system, call the Bureau of Risk Management at 503-823-5101.